 - Professional health courses to include vegan nutrition

-The level of nutritional training, including vegan nutrition, in many profession health courses is very low.
+The level of nutritional training, including vegan nutrition, in many professional health courses is very low.
 This is especially the case in university medical schools.
 Vegan Australia will lobby educational institutions to include adequate instruction on vegan nutrition in health courses, including medicine, nutrition, dietetics and other complementary and alternative medicine courses.
 In the statement on vegetarian diets the American Dietetic Association and Dietitians of Canada say: "Dietetics professionals have a responsibility to support and encourage those who express an interest in consuming a vegetarian diet.
 They can play key roles in educating vegetarian clients about food sources of specific nutrients, food purchase and preparation, and any dietary modifications that may be necessary to meet individual needs."

 - Legal definition of the word 'vegan'